Check out our new cookbook

 Be sure to read: Etiquette and table manners when eating Japanese food

 The best way to learn is through practice.
-That’s why I recommend you follow the eight tips and start taking tons of photos of your food.
+That’s why I recommend you follow the 9 tips and start taking tons of photos of your food.

 The more you get used to finding the best lighting and angles, the better the pictures will be.
 Once you get the hang of things, you’ll be posting drool-worthy food photos on your social media pages.

-If you’re serious about taking fantastic food pictures, you can invest in some photo editing apps or software to help you balance colors, exposure, and even crop out unwanted elements.
+If you’re serious about taking fantastic food pictures, you can invest in some photo editing apps or software to help you balance colors and exposure, and even crop out unwanted elements.

 Most importantly, have fun taking photos and enjoy tasting delicious dishes!

 Need to pauze a Japanese dinner for a picture?
 Use “sumimasen” to apologize (or say thank you)